Darbuka (Oriental Percussion)

 “The future of a drummer is in oriental rhythms” (jazz drummer Billy Hart)

-Come and discover this course during the free session on Wednesday 18th of September, from 6 pm to 7 pm.
+Come and discover this course during the free session on Wednesday 18 October 2023 from 7 pm to 9 pm.

 Registration is required from the second course of the cycle.